Inverse of divergence and homogenization of compressible Navier-Stokes equations in randomly perforated domains: Setting and the Main Results

-To define the perforated domain $D_\eps$, for $\alpha > 3$ and $\eps > 0$ we set
+To define the perforated domain $D_\eps$, for {$\alpha > 2$} and $\eps > 0$ we set

 To simplify the exposition and to avoid the need to analyze behavior near the boundary, we only removed those balls from $D$ which are not too close to the boundary $\partial D$.
 This is also a common assumption in the periodic situation, see, e.g., \cite[relation $(1.3)$]{FeireislLu}.
 The domain $D$ being star-shaped implies that $\Phi^\eps(D)$ are monotonically increasing as $\eps \to 0$.
-The main result is the following existence result for a uniformly bounded Bogovski\u{\i} operator: